okopilote/device-mcp9808/README.md

 ## Usage

-In the `devices.conf` file of `okopilote-room`, add a sensor section:
+In the `devices.conf` file of `okopilote-room` software, add a sensor section:
 ```ini
 [sensor_1]
 module = okopilote.devices.mcp9808